jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+on the first input there was also a stray class but i don't think that mattered because i can't find any associated css...

 looks like the class is fine... so maybe data-line? or handlers...
 But i'm optimisitic

 YEAH ITS TEXST SLIDER VUEX (it's smooth now on ios app when this is commented) -- thinkging its slots but maybe there's repainiting going on...
 I think I can fix this.